Monique Morrow

-Monique Morrow is a Swiss-American business woman, technology engineer and entrepreneur.
+Monique Morrow is a Swiss-American businesswoman, technology engineer, and entrepreneur.
 She is president and co-founder of the Humanized Internet, a nonprofit focused on providing individuals with a digital identity.
 She was previously Senior Distinguished Architect of Emerging Technologies at Syniverse, and CTO and Evangelist of New Frontiers Development and Engineering at Cisco Systems, Inc. She sits on a number of advisory boards and has 17 patents related to digitalization, networks, the Internet of Things, cybersecurity, and the safe handling of data.

 Education

 Morrow holds a master's degree in Telecommunications Management from Golden Gate University, a master’s in Blockchain and Cryptocurrency from Nicosia University, an MBA from City University of Seattle (Zurich, Switzerland Program) and a BA in French from San Jose University.
 She holds a Graduate Certificate in Information Systems from the University of Southern California and a Diploma of Higher Studies from the University of Paris Sorbonne.